 Occasionally, a PC’s CD or DVD-ROM drive will stop responding for no known good reason.
 Sometimes the problem is hardware–a CD-ROM drive, being a mechanical component, can fail–but as often as not, it seems, the problem is software rather than hardware.
 Here’s what to do with a Windows 95 or Windows 98 CD-ROM drive not working when the same drive works just fine in another OS.

 Don’t reboot yet.
 Often, this will solve the problem in and of itself, but frequently there’s another problem on Windows 9x boxes.

-Nice of it, eh?
-To check this, click Start, then Run, and type regedit.
+To fix this condition, click Start > Run, and type regedit.
 Double click on HKEY_LOCAL_MACHINE, then navigate to System\CurrentControlSet\Services\VxD\IOS.
 You’ll probably see a value named “NoIDE.”
-Right click on it and select Delete.
+Right click on NoIDE and select Delete.
 Reboot.
-Your drive will likely come back to life.

 If neither of these things work, you can determine for certain if the problem is hardware or software through a couple of methods.
 If your manufacturer gave you a restore CD, try booting off it.
 Hold down the shift key while it tries to boot in order to prevent it from doing anything nasty to your system–you just want to see if it boots up.
 If it doesn’t boot, you’ve got a hardware problem.
 Replace the drive.
 If it does boot, either try the above directions again, or you’ve got a problem I’ve never heard of.